-Original passports are required for this tour; you must show them when boarding the trains, entering the Inca Trail, boarding the buses to Machu Picchu, and boarding the trains.
+Original passports are required for this tour; you must show them when boarding the trains, entering the Inca Trail, boarding the buses to Machu Picchu, and entering Machu Picchu citadel.
 The passport number must match the number you provided at the time of booking; if you have renewed the passport after the booking, please let us know to update the numbers.

 Comfortable shoes for hiking, hiking boots are not extremely necessary but are preferred.
 Take some light shoes or sandals for the campsite.

 The weather in Cusco and Ollantaytambo is cold early in the morning and late at night; the temperature in the Short Inca Trail and Machu Picchu is warmer: make sure you have clothes for all types of weather, including rain gear.